The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: Theory

 At a locally optimal point of problem~$\mathcal{P}$, the first variation $\delta L|_{\ast}$ of the Lagrangian~\eqref{eq:lagrangian} must vanish.
 With $\tilde{L}(\varepsilon):=L({}_\mr{z}\tilde{\vec{\lambda}},\tilde{\vec v}, \tilde{\vec w}(\cdot))$, the stationary condition takes the form

 \begin{remark} To formulate the unconstrained problem~\eqref{eq:problemStatement} using Lagrange multipliers, certain regularity conditions on the equality constraints are required.
 We have not introduced the notion of regularity here, as it involves technical details specific to the infinite-dimensional vector spaces under consideration.
-For a thorough discussion on the required regularity conditions, please refer to Chapter~9.2 of \cite{Luenberger1997}. \end{remark} Executing the first-order variation, as detailed in Appendix~\ref{sec:appendixVariation}, and omitting the superscript~$\ast$, yields the following expression:
+For a thorough discussion on the required regularity conditions, please refer to Chapter~9.2 of \cite{Luenberger1997}.

+It is also important to emphasize that the unconstrained problem~\eqref{eq:problemStatement} is intended solely for deriving first-order necessary conditions.
+Its second-order variation would always reveal saddle points~\citep{Kalman2009} and should not be interpreted as a minimization problem or as an equivalent reformulation of the original problem~$\mathcal{P}$. \end{remark} Executing the first-order variation, as detailed in Appendix~\ref{sec:appendixVariation}, and omitting the superscript~$\ast$, yields the following expression:

 Since the problem~\eqref{eq:problemStatement} is unconstrained, the first-order variation~\eqref{eq:stationaryEq1} must hold for arbitrary perturbations~$\delta {}_\mr{z}\vec{\lambda}$, $\delta \vec{v}$ and $\delta \vec{w}(\cdot)$.
 Thus, applying the fundamental lemma of the calculus of variations yields